James Stewart, 1st Earl of Moray: The Gude Regent

 Mary was forced to abdicate at Lochleven Castle on 24 July 1567.
 Moray returned to Edinburgh from France on 11 August 1567 by way of Berwick-upon-Tweed.
 William Cecil, the English Secretary of State, had arranged his transport from Dieppe in an English ship.
-He was appointed Regent of Scotland on 22 August for the infant King James VI on 22 August.
+He was appointed regent on 22 August for the infant King James VI.
 There was a public ceremony or inauguration in Edinburgh, Moray took an oath before the Justice Clerk John Bellenden at the Tolbooth and was proclaimed by heralds at the Mercat Cross.

 The appointment was confirmed by Parliament in December.
 To raise money, Moray sent his agent Nicolas Elphinstone to London to sell Mary's jewels and pearls.
 Moray bought clothes for his lackeys and an African servant called Nageir the Moor in February 1568.

 Mary escaped from Loch Leven on 2 May 1568, and the Duke of Châtellerault and other nobles rallied to her standard.
 Moray gathered his allies and defeated her forces at the Battle of Langside, near Glasgow, on 13 May 1568.
 Mary was compelled to flee and decided to seek refuge in England.
 She could have departed for France if she had liked, where she retained the status of queen dowager; however, this would have taken more time and resources to arrange.

 For the subsequent management of the kingdom without Mary as queen, he secured both civil and ecclesiastical peace and earned the title of "The Gude Regent".
 In August 1568, it was reported that Moray refused a letter from Mary's supporter Lord Herries that was addressed simply to the "Earl of Moray" without his new title of Regent of Scotland.

 York conference

 In September 1568, Moray chose commissioners and travelled to York to discuss a treaty with England.
 Moray had a list of allegations against Mary compiled, known as the Book of Articles, which he sent to Cecil.
 During this conference, he produced the Casket letters, which were supposed to incriminate Queen Mary and justify his rule in Scotland.
-It was later said that a plan to assassinate him at Northallerton, Yorkshire, on his way back had been called off.
+It was later said that a plan by a group of English supporters of Mary to assassinate him at Northallerton, Yorkshire, on his way back had been called off.